Capital One is one of the most widely known credit card brands with its celebrity pitch people asking "What's in Your Wallet?"

 Neither card charges foreign transaction fees (typical foreign transaction fees on other cards are 3%), and both offer fraud coverage and security alerts as well as 24/7 emergency travel assistance.

 If, on the other hand, you are just an occasional credit card user who wants to know you're earning SOMETHING for the times you do swipe your card, then the Capital One VentureOne Rewards Credit Card is likely a better choice.
+It also offers a 0% intro APR period which could come in handy for someone looking for extra time to pay off a balance interest free.

 Capital One Quicksilver Cash Rewards Credit Card vs. Capital One QuicksilverOne Cash Rewards Credit Card